-As at 31 December 2020, the Company's had unused credit funds in the amount of epsilon 1.000.000 compared to epsilon 91.000.000 as at 31 December 2019, as well as available funds from the bond loan with its shareholders.
+As at 31 December 2020, the Company's had unused credit funds in the amount of \le 0 compared to \le 43.404.133 as at 31 December 2019 concerning available funds from the bond loan with its shareholders.

 The Company's liquidity is monitored by the Management at regular intervals.